TempeHS/2024IST_Jasper.L_/README.md

 # Documentation

-A little explination on how I made the game and the skills I aquired
+A little explination on how I made the game and the skills I aquired.

 # Collaboration